weixiadeng/Network_Analysis_RNAseq_data/README.txt

 3. Dimension reduction and visualization from gene expression profiles
 4. Create a gene regulatory network using expression profile and human transcription factors (downloaded from TFDB)
+   These are crucial for understanding the host response at the genetic level, including how the immune system reacts to the infection, how various signaling pathways are activated or repressed, and how these changes contribute to the pathology of sepsis.